Health 5 min read

 Voila — it’s as easy as one, two, pee!

-why it’s important to completely empty your bladder
+why it’s important to c

 It’s natural to disregard the potential consequences of not emptying your bladder from time to time.
 And for many individuals, there aren’t any repercussions.
 However, not everyone comes out totally unscathed.